A Level Requirements

 Students will become aware of the different probability models used to characterise the outcomes of experiments that involve a chance or random component.
 The module covers ideas associated with the axioms of probability, conditional probability, independence, discrete random variables and their distributions, expectation and probability models.

-SCC210 gives students the opportunity to build upon their skills and knowledge from Year 1 to create a real-world system in a group context.
-As part of a group, students will work effectively to gather system requirements, design and then implement the project in addition to accurately evaluating it.
-The results of the Group Project will be showcased to IBM, who award prizes for the best project every year.
-The course aims to increase theoretical knowledge and practical skills in prototyping, project planning, project management, management and execution, games design, systems design and testing strategies.
+This module gives students the opportunity to build upon their skills and knowledge from Year 1 to create a real-world system in a group context.
+As part of a group, students will work effectively to gather system requirements; design and then implement the project; and accurately evaluating it.
+The module aims to increase theoretical knowledge and practical skills in prototyping, project planning, project management, management and execution, games design, systems design and testing strategies.
+Alongside these, students will also enhance their teamwork, problem-solving, communication, presentation and report writing skills, which will be valuable when progressing into a career.

 Students will learn theoretical and practical topics in Human-Computer Interaction, with lab work offering hands on experience of design, implementation and the ability to evaluate interactive systems through practical case studies.
 The course explores the underpinnings of human perception, user-centred design and participatory design processes, with students learning multiple design techniques.
 The module leads to an understanding of how internal system design impacts external user interface behaviour and highlights the importance of accessibility for all users.